Heavy Rain Led To Flash Flooding In Raleigh- September 2021

 Flash Floods – November 2020

-In just two days, 250mm or 9 inches of rain fell in parts of NC in November 2020, causing a hard-hit North Carolina flooding.
-It was reported that in Rayleigh, almost 250mm or more than 9 inches of rain fell in Rocky Mount by the National Weather Service.
+In just two days, 250mm or 9 inches of rain fell in parts of NC in November 2020, causing a hard-hit.
+It was reported that in Rayleigh, almost 250mm or more than 9 inches of rain fell in Rocky Mount the National Weather Service.
 Also, these rains were brought by the moisture from Topical Storm Eta colliding with a cold front.

 Eastern North Carolina